 According to the National Highway Traffic Safety Administration, in 2006, about 6 million police-reported auto accidents occurred.
 In those, more than 2.4 million people were injured.

 The most common injuries are to the head, neck and back.
-Broken bones also are common.
-Additionally, many auto accident victims suffer burns when their airbag deploys.
+Broken bones are also common.
+Additionally, many auto accident victims suffer burns when airbags deploy.

 National Highway Traffic Safety Administration.
 “Traffic Safety Facts.”
 August 2016.

 Neck injuries are common in an auto accident and can be painful in their own right.
 Commonly called “whiplash,” neck injuries are usually associated with rear-impact collisions.
 Whiplash occurs when the soft tissues in the neck (containing nerves, muscles and ligaments) are damaged.
 Symptoms of whiplash include headaches and neck pain.
 Common symptoms of a neck injury include headaches, tightness in the neck and inability to turn the neck without pain.
 Some whiplash victims experience numbness, tingling and radiating pain into the shoulders.

 Back injuries also plague many auto accident victims.
 The term “back injury” covers an array of ailments, as the injury can be a sprain, strain or herniated disk.
 Whatever the case, back injuries can severely limit movement, and the effects could be permanent.